-In submitting this form, I certify that the above information is true and complete, and that I have read EDC's Conflicts of Interest and Commitment Policy.

-I acknowledge that I am supplying this information for review by authorized EDC personnel.
+In submitting this form, I certify that the above information is true and complete, and that I have read EDC's Conflict of Interest and Commitment Policy.
+By my signature, I acknowledge that I am submitting this information for review by authorized EDC personnel.